 Benjamin D. Pedigo

-I am a fifth-year PhD candidate in the Deparment of Biomedical Engineering at Johns Hopkins University.
-I am advised by Joshua Vogelstein in the Neurodata lab.
-My work focuses on using statistical and computational techniques to help understand nanoscale connectomes.
+I did my PhD in the Deparment of Biomedical Engineering at Johns Hopkins University, advised by Joshua Vogelstein and Carey Priebe in the NeuroData lab.
+My thesis developed statistical and computational techniques for analyzing connectome data, and applied them to the the connectome of an insect brain.

-I am also a developer of graspologic (formerly called GraSPy), an open-source Python package for doing statistical analyses of network data which we now co-develop with Microsoft Research.
+I am also a developer of graspologic, an open-source Python package for doing statistical analyses of network data which we now co-develop with Microsoft Research.
 I am broadly interested in making data analysis techniques in neuroscience more accessible through open-source software.

 About me

 I grew up in Lake Forest Park, WA, just north of Seattle.
 I received a B.S. in Bioengineering from the University of Washington.
-While I was there, I worked in Dr. Chet Moritz’s lab, investigating whether optogenetic techniques could help restore motor function after a spinal cord injury.
+There I worked in Dr. Chet Moritz’s lab, investigating whether optogenetic techniques could help with restoring motor function after spinal cord injuries.
 I also spent a summer as an intern at the Allen Institute for Brain Science, working on a project to collect a nanoscale connectome from a cubic millimeter of mouse visual cortex.
 During my PhD, I was an intern with Team Essex at Microsoft Research, exploring techniques for graph and sequence embeddings and visualization.

-Outside of research, I enjoy birdwatching, biking, backpacking, and bouldering.
+Outside of research, I enjoy birdwatching, biking, and backpacking.